The best potted outdoor plants for your coastal garden

 Add a flash of silver from cushion bush, a tough silver-leafed native plant, or use the naturally-draping growth of Dichondra ‘Silver Falls’ to flow down the side of the pot.

-For a more formal look, grow tough, shrubby plants that can be clipped and shaped such as coastal rosemary (Westringia fruticosa), Indian hawthorn (Rhaphiolepis) and coprosma, particularly varieties with sunset- or sunrise-toned foliage such as the Pacific series to contrast with the green tones of other plants.
+For a more formal look, grow tough, shrubby plants that can be clipped and shaped such as coastal rosemary (Westringia fruticosa), Indian hawthorn (Rhaphiolepis) and coprosma, particularly varieties with sunset- or sunrise-toned foliage such as the Pacific series to contrast with the green tones of other outdoor plants.

 For a fragrant coastal potted garden, grow frangipani.
 As well as the usual white forms, there are also frangipani varieties with pink, red or yellow flowers.
 All can be grown in large containers.
 For a Mediterranean-inspired fragrant garden, grow French or Spanish lavender varieties.